About Us

 Originally from London, Robyn grew up riding horses competitively in Hunter-Jumper until she attended McMaster University, obtaining degrees in both Kinesiology and Physiotherapy.
 Robyn currently resides in the Georgian Bay area with her husband and three boys and enjoys an active outdoor lifestyle with her 2 dogs Rosko and Ruby.

 Robyn started at Hope Haven as a volunteer and consulting Physiotherapist.
 She went on to receive her certificate in Hippotherapy and then proceeded to come on board as our Program Manager.
 She is enjoying being able to wear both her Physiotherapist and Program Manager hats as she helps to Make Hope Happen!
-Outside of Hope Haven, Robyn is one of 6 National Para Equestrian Classifiers in the disciplines of Para Dressage and Para Driving.
+Outside of Hope Haven, Robyn is a National and FEI Para Equestrian Classifier in the disciplines of Para Dressage and Para Driving.

 Growing up in Lion's Head, Emma had a passion for horses from a young age.
 After graduating with a degree in Equine Management from the University of Guelph, Emma went on to an administrative role at a local tractor dealership where she continued to increase her knowledge of the agricultural industry.